Penn State taps ex-Miami coach Diaz as defensive coordinator

 - Oops!Something went wrong.Please try again later.

-STATE COLLEGE, Pa.
-(AP) Former Miami coach Manny Diaz was hired as defensive coordinator at Penn State less than a week after he was fired by the Hurricanes.
+STATE COLLEGE, Pa. — Former Miami coach Manny Diaz was hired as defensive coordinator at Penn State less than a week after he was fired by the Hurricanes.

 Diaz replaces Brent Pry, who left Penn State after eight seasons as coaching the defense to become Virginia Tech’s head coach.